Powerlearnproject/se-assignment-day-2-git-and-github-Joy-kitet/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+-Branching works by allowing you to create separate versions of your project to work on features independently.
+    Importance of branching in Git
+ 1. Changes in branches can be reviewed through pull requests, allowing for feedback and discussion before integrating code into the main branch.
+ 2. Multiple team members can work on different features or fixes simultaneously, speeding up the development process.
+ 3. Reduces Risk since changes are made in separate branches, the main branch remains stable
+ 4. The main branch remains stable while new features are developed in isolated branches, reducing the risk of introducing bugs into the production code.
+      Process of creating, using and merging branches
+1. To create a new branch type; git branch <branch-name>
+2. Switch to the new branch by running this command git checkout <branch-name>
+3. Merge changes from one branch into another by running this command git checkout main, git merge <branch-name>
 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?